 - Then we are running commands to clear cache, change folder permissions, and installing assets.

 - In our case, during composer install, it was creating a folder “bundles” in /web directory.
 It has symlinks to other files.
 These symlinks are not transferred with artifacts generated by CodeBuild.
 So we had to add the following command to the post-deployment script to regenerate those symlinks in the “current” folder.

 - Here we have added 2 types of commands.
 First, we run database migrations.
 As you might have noticed this command is run under the staging directory “/var/app/ondeck”.

 - Then we run unit tests. “ignore-errors: false” instructs Beanstalk to exit with “Fail” status if unit tests fail.
 This means, the deployment will be aborted, and the new version of your application will not be deployed if unit tests fail.

 - If unit tests need a database, make sure you have “parameters_test.yml” modified to get the correct database parameters.

 Mapping the Beanstalk environment with a domain

-- If the domain is secure, add 443 listener in load balancer settings in the Beanstalk environment.
+- If the domain is secure, add 443 listeners in load balancer settings in the Beanstalk environment.

-We hope you enjoyed reading this blog and it will be helpful for your CI/CD project.
-If you want to automate your development and deployment process, please contact us.
+We hope you enjoyed reading this blog, and it will help your CI/CD project.
+If you want to automate your development and deployment process through Amazon Web Services and PHP Symfony Services, please contact us.